The Ultimate Day Trip to Hiroshima and Miyajima

 7:00ish pm (or later) – Take a train back to Kyoto or Osaka

-If I were traveling with someone else, I’d perhaps stay late later and see the torii gate at night or the Atomic-Bomb Dome at night.
+If I were traveling with someone else, I’d perhaps stay late and see the torii gate or the Atomic Bomb Dome at night.

-Here was the train schedule from Hiroshima to Kyoto on January 17, 2019:
+Here is an example train schedule from Hiroshima to Kyoto when I was in Japan:

-Check Hyperdia for train times for your date of travel.
+⇒ Check Navitime for train times for your date of travel.

 BONUS: I've created a FREE detailed PDF version of this 3-week Japan itinerary.
 The guide also includes step-by-step instructions for buying and using your Japan Rail Pass.